nailgun/unpushed/README.rst

     $ unpushed-notify ~

 On Linux this is done through pynotify library.
+On OS X through pyobjc.
 On other systems this feature is not implemented yet.

 You can add this line to your crontab (*crontab -e*)::